Rallybio (NASDAQ:RLYB) Downgraded by Zacks Investment Research

-Zacks Investment Research lowered shares of Rallybio (NASDAQ:RLYB) from a buy rating to a hold rating in a research report released on Wednesday morning, Zacks.com reports.
+Zacks Investment Research downgraded shares of Rallybio (NASDAQ:RLYB) from a buy rating to a hold rating in a research note released on Wednesday, Zacks.com reports.

 According to Zacks, “Rallybio Corporation is a clinical-stage biotechnology company committed to identifying and accelerating the development of therapies for patients with severe and rare diseases.
 Rallybio Corporation is headquartered in New Haven, Connecticut. “

-Several other equities research analysts have also commented on the stock.
-Cowen started coverage on shares of Rallybio in a research note on Monday, August 23rd.
-They set an outperform rating on the stock.
-Jefferies Financial Group started coverage on shares of Rallybio in a research note on Monday, August 23rd.
-They set a buy rating and a $20.00 price target on the stock.
-Finally, Evercore ISI started coverage on shares of Rallybio in a research note on Monday, August 23rd.
-They set an outperform rating and a C$40.00 price target on the stock.

-Rallybio (NASDAQ:RLYB) last issued its earnings results on Wednesday, November 10th.
-The company reported ($0.37) earnings per share (EPS) for the quarter, beating the consensus estimate of ($0.89) by $0.52.
-Equities analysts anticipate that Rallybio will post -2.89 EPS for the current fiscal year.

-Institutional investors have recently modified their holdings of the business.
-Bank of New York Mellon Corp purchased a new position in Rallybio during the 3rd quarter worth $208,000.
-American International Group Inc. purchased a new stake in shares of Rallybio in the third quarter valued at about $69,000.
-California State Teachers Retirement System purchased a new stake in shares of Rallybio in the third quarter valued at about $68,000.
-Morgan Stanley purchased a new stake in shares of Rallybio in the third quarter valued at about $38,000.
-Finally, Geode Capital Management LLC purchased a new stake in shares of Rallybio in the third quarter valued at about $1,229,000.
-42.60% of the stock is currently owned by institutional investors.
+Institutional investors and hedge funds have recently bought and sold shares of the company.
+Morgan Stanley purchased a new stake in shares of Rallybio during the third quarter valued at approximately $38,000.
+California State Teachers Retirement System purchased a new stake in shares of Rallybio during the third quarter valued at approximately $68,000.
+American International Group Inc. purchased a new stake in shares of Rallybio during the third quarter valued at approximately $69,000.
+Deutsche Bank AG purchased a new stake in shares of Rallybio during the third quarter valued at approximately $73,000.
+Finally, New York State Common Retirement Fund purchased a new stake in shares of Rallybio during the third quarter valued at approximately $77,000.
+Institutional investors own 42.60% of the company’s stock.

 Rallybio Company Profile